cyanxiao/midori/README.md

 ## Description

-Green Orchestrator is a tool that allows researchers to run energy measurement experiments on Kubernetes clusters.
+Green Orchestrator is a tiny tool that allows researchers to run energy measurement experiments on Kubernetes clusters.